-Clydeport is concerned that the proposals contained within this consultation document will have many far reaching effects other than merely reducing Government expenditure on rail freight.
-A proposal that reverses all the previous direction of policy on track access charges, reduces the rail freight market, and distorts that market from the status quo, will put at risk past and future investment decisions, create uncertainty about future track access reviews and put our business (and jobs) at risk.
+We recognise that Government is trying to reduce costs across the board, but CoalImp is concerned that the proposals contained within this consultation document will have many far reaching effects other than merely reducing Government expenditure on rail freight.
+A proposal that reverses the previous direction of policy on track access charges, reduces the rail freight market, and distorts that market from the status quo, will put at risk past and future investment decisions, create uncertainty about future track access reviews and put jobs at risk (both in the rail industry and in the supply chain, including mines and ports).
+We believe it is well outside of ORR's remit to impose changes which could have such serious impacts on the rail network, and its customers in the electricity supply industry, which is of national strategic importance.
+Our principal concerns are set out below in the main body of this letter.
+Answers to specific consultation questions are set out in a separate section at the end.
+Although necessarily involving some repetition, our comments have been restated, as appropriate, under the relevant consultation question.